Multi-person 3D pose estimation from unlabelled data: Experimental results

+Table \ref{tab:mpjpe_and_time} shows a summary of the accuracy and time metrics obtained for VoxelPose, triangulation, and our proposed method across the four test sequences of the CMU Panoptic dataset.
+The last three rows of the table correspond to our model's performance on the three dataset variations (\textit{D-detected}, \textit{D-projected}, and \textit{D-average}).

-To assess the performance of our proposal, the results of our pose estimation model were compared with the 3D poses obtained by triangulation.
-With this aim, for each pair of views of a person identified by the skeleton matching model, the 3D position of each visible keypoint was estimated by triangulating the 3D of its 2D coordinates.
-If more than one estimation was obtained (\textit{i.e.}, the keypoint is visible from more than 2 cameras), the final 3D position for the keypoint was computed as the average of the individual estimations.
-Using this procedure, we obtained the results of table \ref{tab:triang_metrics}.
-As shown in this table, the MPJPE is lower than that obtained by the pose estimation model, although its computation only considers the keypoints for which triangulation can be applied, that is, the keypoints visible from two or more cameras.
-In fact, the results for recall, precision and AP are worst than those shown in table \ref{tab:proposal_metrics}, except for the first distance threshold.
-The reason is that triangulation does not always provide complete pose estimations.
-Figures \ref{fig:results_complete} and \ref{fig:results_incomplete} show some examples of complete and incomplete results using triangulation.
-From top to bottom, the three rows in these figures correspond to our pose estimation model, the ground truth and pose estimation by triangulation.
-Specifically, figure \ref{fig:results_complete} presents some samples for which all the keypoints of every person in the scene can be estimated by triangulation.
-For these samples, the estimated poses provided by both, our model and the triangulation technique, are very close to the ground truth poses.
-On the other hand, in figure \ref{fig:results_incomplete}, some poses can not be fully determined by triangulation because there are keypoints that are not visible from two or more cameras.
-In these situations, our model provides complete estimates for all poses, presenting minimal differences with the ground truth.
+Regarding accuracy, VoxelPose and our model for the \textit{D-projected} dataset have similar performance, even though our model was trained with detected data.
+Additionally, our model's results on the \textit{D-average} dataset for \textit{MPJPE}, \textit{mAP}, and \textit{mR} are quite comparable to those of VoxelPose.
+The highest value of the \textit{MPJPE} is produced for our model with the \textit{D-detected} variation of the test dataset.
+As mentioned earlier, this is due to the divergences between 2D detected and ground truth projected coordinates.
+Nevertheless, triangulation yields a similar mean position error despite its computation only considering the keypoints for which triangulation can be applied, that is, the keypoints visible from two or more cameras.
+Furthermore, triangulation performs the worst in terms of \textit{mAP} and \textit{mAR}.
+This is due to the fact that triangulation does not always yield complete pose estimations.
+Figures \ref{fig:results_complete} and \ref{fig:results_incomplete} provide examples of complete and incomplete results using triangulation.
+Figure \ref{fig:results_complete} showcases some samples where all the keypoints for every person in the scene can be estimated by triangulation.
+In these cases, the estimated poses provided by our model (images on the left) and triangulation (images on the right) are very close to the ground truth poses (shown in gray).
+However, in figure \ref{fig:results_incomplete}, some poses cannot be entirely determined by triangulation, as there are keypoints that are not visible from two or more cameras.
+In such scenarios, our model provides complete estimates for all poses, with minimal differences from the ground truth.
+Interestingly, the second scenario of figure \ref{fig:results_incomplete} presents a situation where the ground truth is incomplete (green skeleton).
+It can be seen how our model provides a realistic pose despite the lack of information.